 - North Korea

-Nationals of the listed restricted countries are eligible to apply for citizenship through the Dominica CIP if they:
+Nationals of the listed restricted countries (other than Russia and Belarus) may be eligible to apply for citizenship through the Dominica CIP if they:

 - Have not lived in any of the restricted countries for the last 10 years;